New York (state): Religion

-According to the Pew Research Center, non-Christian religions account for 12% of New York state's population.
-Judaism is the second-largest religion as of 2014 and 2020.
+According to the Pew Research Center, non-Christian religions accounted for 12% of New York state's population in 2020.
+Judaism was the second-largest religion as of 2014 and 2020.
 In 2010, 588,500 practiced Orthodox Judaism.
 A little over 392,953 professed Islam.
 The Powers Street Mosque in New York City was the state's first Muslim organization.
 New York is also home to the oldest Zoroastrian fire temple in the nation.
-Less than 1% of New York's population practice New Age and contemporary paganism.
-Native American religions are also a minority religion.
+Less than 1% of New York's population practiced New Age and contemporary paganism.
+Native American religions were also a minority religion.
 Statewide, 17% were not religiously practicing, 5% identified as agnostic, and 5% as atheist.

 Economy

-New York's gross domestic product (GDP) in 2022-Q2 was US$2.0 trillion.
+According to the U.S. Bureau of Economic Analysis, the State of New York's gross domestic product was $2.467 trillion and its per capita personal income was $88,847 in 2025.
 If the State of New York were an independent nation, it would rank as the 11th-largest economy in the world.
 However, in 2022, the multi-state, New York City-centered metropolitan statistical area produced a gross metropolitan product (GMP) of over US$2.16 trillion, the largest metropolitan economy worldwide and behind the GDP of only nine nations.
+In 2025, 99.8% of New York businesses were small businesses and employed 46.6% of the state's work force, or 3.9 million people, according to the U.S. Small Business Administration Office of Advocacy.
+Over 267,000 new businesses formed within the state in 2025.